 In 1873 the Chennai Central railway station was opened.
-After that one more junction of Indian Railways namely Secunderabad Junction railway station was opened in South India in 1874.
+After that one more junction of Indian Railways namely Secunderabad Junction railway station was opened in 1874.
 In 1897, lighting in passenger coaches was introduced by many railway companies and on 3 February 1925, the first electric passenger train in India ran between Victoria Terminus and Kurla.